alexandergrote/cts/README.md

-# Interpretable Process Analysis Through Sequential Pattern Mining
+# Finding the Needle in the Haystack - An Interpretable Sequential Pattern Mining Method for Classification Problems

 This repository is associated with the paper "Finding the Needle in the Haystack - An Interpretable Sequential Pattern Mining Method for Classification Problems", which is currently under review.